Navigating the LEGO community

 So you've read our article on how to start building LEGO and want to connect with other like minded folks?
 Did a Google search but got a bit overwhelmed?
 I felt the same when I first wanted to join the community.

-LEGO fans come in many shapes and sizes, and our community reflects that.
-This article shows points you to key resources in the AFOL community.
-AFOL stands for Adult Fan of LEGO, and there are surprisingly many of us.
+LEGO fans come in many shapes and sizes, and our community reflect that.
+This article points you to key resources in the AFOL community.
+AFOL stands for Adult Fan of LEGO.
 The discussions happen in a lot of places.
-By joining it you'll likely make friends, become a better builder and collector, and above all have a whole bunch of fun.
-A small caveat though: you probably needs to be about 15+ to get fully enjoy most of these resources.
+By joining it you'll likely make friends, become a better builder and collector, and have a whole bunch of fun.
+A small caveat though: you probably need to be about 15+ to fully enjoy most of these resources.

 This list is by no means comprehensive, but the sites are all alive and kicking.
 LEGO sites have a tendency to come and go, but most of these have a proven track record of a few years.
 Read on to crawl down the LEGO community rabbit hole.
 But first, let's give you a small history of how we got to where we are today!
-Skip ahead if you're not interested in my attempst at storytelling and want to get the links.
+Skip ahead if you're not interested in my attempt at storytelling and want to get the links.

 A brief and slightly dramatized history of AFOL communities